RaisaHossain/scaffolder-backend-module-azure-gitlab-repositories/README.md

 ## Using the template

-After loading and configuring the Azure repository template actions, you can use the actions in your template:
+After loading and configuring the GitLab repository template actions, you can use the actions in your template:

 ```yaml